mvrdevelopment/spec/mvr-spec.md

   - DKE-IEV: available at <http://www.dke.de/DKE-IEV>

-### My Virtual Rig MVR
+### My Virtual Rig (MVR)

-descriptive name of the specification
+Descriptive name of the specification.

+### MVR-xchange
+Protocol to share MVR files over the network.

+### *MVR-xchange client*
+Application that participates in the MVR-xchange.

+### MVR-xchange group
+Group of *MVR-xchange clients* that work on the same project and communicate togehter.

+### Local Network Mode
+Type of how the communication within one MVR-xchange group works.
+Describes communication via TCP packages and discovery via mDNS.

+### WebSocket Mode
+Type of how the communication within one MVR-xchange group works.
+Describes communication via WebSockets and discovery via DNS.

 # MVR Definitions

 ## General

-MVR consists of two parts to enable any applications to exchange GDTF but also general information in the same common format.
-Firstly the MVR file format as described in the following section.
+MVR consists of two parts to enable any application to exchange GDTF but also general information in the same common format. </br>
+Firstly the MVR file format as described in the following section. </br>
-Secondly a MVR communication format to simplify exchange between parties.
+Secondly a MVR communication format to simplify exchange between applications.

-# File Format Definition
+## File Format Definition

 To describe all information within one file, a zip file with the extension `*.mvr` is used.
 The archive shall contain one root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
 The root file `GeneralSceneDescription.xml` is mandatory inside the archive to be a valid MVR file.

+UTF-8 has to be used to encode the XML file.
+Each XML file internally consists of XML nodes.
+Each XML node could have XML attributes and XML children.
+Each XML attribute has a value.
+If a XML attribute is not specified, the default value of this XML attribute will be used.
+If the XML attribute value is specified as a string, the format of the string will depend on the XML attribute type.

 - The archive must not use encryption or password protection.
 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.
 - Files shall be placed using either STORE (uncompressed) or DEFLATE compression.
 No other compression algorithms are supported.
 - Files may be placed into the archive in any order.
-- A `Universal.gdtt` GDTF template file with a `.gdtt` extension can be added as to define Gobos, Emitters, Filter and such for referencing.
+- A `Universal.gdtt` GDTF template file with a `.gdtt` extension can be added to define Gobos, Emitters, Filter and such for referencing.
 - Filenames within the archive must not differ only by case.
 Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the same archive.
 - The file name of the ZIP archive can be chosen freely.